Stacey Castor: Arrest and trial

-On March 5, 2009, at Castor's sentencing, Chief Assistant District Attorney Christine Garvey asked Fahey to impose the maximum consecutive sentences because of the brutality of David's death.
+On March 5, 2009, at Castor's sentencing, Garvey asked Judge Fahey to impose the maximum consecutive sentences because of the brutality of David's death.
 Further, she criticized how Castor had "partied in her backyard with friends like nothing was happening" as Ashley was comatose in her room.
 "She is cold, calculating and without any emotion for what she has done," she stated.
 "Human life is sacred.
 Stacey Castor places no value on human life, not even her own flesh and blood.
 To Stacey Castor, human beings are disposable."
 David's son, whom Castor had cheated out of his inheritance, pleaded with Judge Fahey for Castor to be severely punished.
 "Your honor, [Castor] is a monster and a threat to society," he said.
 "She has created so much pain and death with this, creating multiples of pain and death, in the families of those she has hurt."

-Judge Fahey told Castor that he had never seen a parent attempt to murder their child in order to set their child up for a crime they themselves committed and declared Castor "in a class all by [her]self".
-He sentenced her to the maximum of 25 years to life for the murder of David Castor, and to another 25 years for the attempt to kill Ashley.
+Judge Fahey told Castor that he had never seen a parent attempt to murder their child in order to set their child up for a crime they themselves committed, and declared Castor "in a class all by [her]self".
+He sentenced her to the maximum of twenty-five years to life for the murder of David, and to an additional twenty-five years for the attempt to kill Ashley.
 For forging David's will, he ordered Castor to serve an additional 11/3 to four years in prison.

 The trial had lasted for four weeks.
-An emotional Ashley told the judge she hated her mother "for ruining so many people's lives" but still loved her for the bond she originally had with her.
+An emotional Ashley told the judge she hated her mother "for ruining so many people's lives", but still loved her for the bond she had originally had with her.

 Fitzpatrick said that under New York sentencing guidelines, Castor would have to serve just over 51 years before she became eligible for parole—at her age, effectively a life sentence.